Pricing your home is both an art and a science.

 - Increased realtor response

-- Attracts higher offers
+- Attracts higher offers because buyers know it is priced right

 Common Reasons for Overpricing

-- Original purchase price too high
+- Original purchase price was too high

-- Lack factual data
+- Lack of factual data to make a solid pricing judgment

-- Move isn’t necessary
+- Move isn’t necessary so it priced just to test the waters

 - Emotional attachment

-- Opinion of family and neighbors
+- Opinions of family and neighbors who haven’t looked at any solid data

 Dangers of Overpricing